matthijskooijman/arduino-dsmr/README.md

 Parsing a message
 -----------------
-Unlike other solutions floating around (which typically do some pattern matching to extra the data they need), this code properly parses messages, verifying the checksum and really parsing each line according to the spcecifications.
+Unlike other solutions floating around (which typically do some pattern matching to extract the data they need), this code properly parses messages, verifying the checksum and really parses each line according to the specifications.
 This should make for more reliable parsing, and allows for useful parser error messages:

 	1-0:1.8.1(000671.578*XWh)